UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 *Submitting via the web interface*

+* In general, to submit via submit.cs, you should login at https://submit.cs.ucsb.edu, then navigate to the page for this course, and the page for this lab number.
+* Or just visit this direct link: <{{page.submit_cs}}>
-* Login at https://submit.cs.ucsb.edu, then navigate to “CMPTGCS_1a_f17” and click on “cs16_lab01”.
-Then click “Make Submission”, and make your submission.
-Remember to submit all of the .cpp files.
+* Then click “Make Submission”, and make your submission.
+Remember to submit all of the files that submit.cs is expecting (and with exactly the file names it expects.)
 * Once you submit, you should see a page detailing your submission.
 The system will automatically grade your program and will show you the results on this page after a 1 minute delay.

 *Submitting via command line*

 You can alternatively submit your code from the command line (terminal) on any CS machine, including the Phelps lab machines or the CSIL server.
 You can use this method when logged in remotely or while on the csil machines.
-This is the preferred method of submitting
+This is the preferred method of submitting.

 Submit all the source files to this assignment by running the command:

-`~submit/submit -p 811 block.cpp min4.cpp pi.cpp`
+<tt>~submit/submit -p {{page.submit_cs_pnum}} block.cpp min4.cpp pi.cpp</tt>

-(811 is from the lab link https://submit.cs.ucsb.edu/p/811/group )
+The project number `811` comes from the submit.cs link for this program, i.e. <{{page.submit_cs}}> )

 You can copy the URL shown in the output of the above and paste into a web browser to reach the submission result page.

 ## Check Submission Results<a name="checksubmission"></a>